Mustachedom/md-drugs/readme.md

 - Special shoutout to [Beta Testers]()Your feedback has been invaluable!

-- Our partner [1of1 Servers]( https://1of1servers.com/) and their [discord](https://discord.gg/1of1servers) for their amazing server hosting! absolutely top notch
+- Our partner [1of1 Servers]( https://1of1servers.com/) and their [discord](https://discord.gg/1of1servers) for their amazing server hosting! absolutely top notch.

 - Thanks to [Kamaryn]() for this [install guide video](https://youtu.be/zvuYnUfrqaA?si=FGJuBO5krZMC14Nd), join their [discord](https://discord.gg/KPRmZqFS)  for other videos updates.